Gallopsled/pwntools/docs/source/about.rst

-About binjitsu
+About pwntools
 ========================

 Whether you're using it to write exploits, or as part of another software project will dictate how you use it.

-Historically binjitsu was used as a sort of exploit-writing DSL.
-Simply doing ``from pwn import *`` in a previous version of binjitsu would bring all sorts of nice side-effects.
+Historically pwntools was used as a sort of exploit-writing DSL.
+Simply doing ``from pwn import *`` in a previous version of pwntools would bring all sorts of nice side-effects.

-When redesigning binjitsu for 2.0, we noticed two contrary goals:
+When redesigning pwntools for 2.0, we noticed two contrary goals:

-* We would like to have a "normal" python module structure, to allow other people to familiarize themselves with binjitsu quickly.
+* We would like to have a "normal" python module structure, to allow other people to familiarize themselves with pwntools quickly.
 * We would like to have even more side-effects, especially by putting the terminal in raw-mode.